You probably know that a vacuum food sealer can save you money by keeping food fresher for longer.

-Great for: Everything.
-Does long-term storage (edge sealer), short-term storage (nozzle sealer), and has an accessory port to vacuum seal canisters and marinade containers.
+Great for: Does long-term storage (edge sealer), short-term storage (nozzle sealer), and has an accessory port to vacuum seal canisters and marinade containers.
 Also seals automatically, so no frustrations getting the bag placed in the channel properly.

 The FoodSaver V4440 Series is a 2-in-1 vacuum food sealer: an edge sealer with a handheld nozzle sealer included.
 There are a few different models, but the V4440 is the least expensive of them, and they all have pretty much the same features.

 If you want the easiest-to-use sealer available, or one with all the bells and whistles, this is the sealer for you.
 Bagging is almost completely automatic: just insert a bag in the channel and watch it go.

 Want an accessory port for canisters and marinating?
 Check.

 The FoodSaver V4440 is one of the best-selling sealers on Amazon, with thousands of reviews and an average rating of 4.7 stars.

 For a more detailed review, click here.

 - Built-in storage and cutter for rolls of bags

 - Handheld nozzle sealer included (using it requires different bags)

 - More expensive than other FoodSaver models, but with the same quality pump